DrChenHeng/HomePage/content/publication/example(4/index.md

 ---
-title: "Novel QTL and Meta-QTL Mapping for Major Quality Traits in Soybean"
+title: "Molecular Mechanisms of Isoflavone Biosynthesis and Regulation in Soybean: A Review"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Heng Chen
+- admin
 - Xiangwen Pan
 - Feifei Wang
 - Changkai Liu